hyperledger-cacti/cacti/weaver/docs/docs/external/getting-started/enabling-weaver-network/corda.md

 * Generating node folders for each participating node in the network, which contains CorDapps, certificates,  persistence db, etc sub directories.
 Using Gradle task `net.corda.plugins.Cordform` or `net.corda.plugins.Dockerform`, the folders get created under the directory `build/nodes` (this path is used in above sample code for Identity Service).

-* The RPC address, username and password specified in above task will be used to create an instance of `CordaRPCOps`, which is the first argument for most `weaver-corda-sdk` static functions as we saw in previous section.
+* The RPC address, username and password specified in above task will be used to create an instance of `CordaRPCOps`, which is the first argument for most `weaver-sdk-corda` static functions as we saw in previous section.
 For example, one of them is `InteroperableHelper.interopFlow`:
 ```kotlin
 val response = InteroperableHelper.interopFlow(
     proxy,                                // CordaRPCOps instance to start flows